SpoonX/aurelia-orm/doc/entities.md

 }
 ```

 That's it!
-That creates an entity named "product" with the API resource path "product".
+That creates an entity named `product` with the API resource path `/product`.

 ### Registering